BelledonneCommunications/flexisip-account-manager/INSTALL.md

 # 3. .env file configuration

-Complete all the variables in the `.env` file (from the `.env.example` one if you setup the instance manually) or by overwritting them in your Docker or web-server configuration.
+Complete all the variables in the `.env` file (from the `.env.example` one if you setup the instance manually) or by overwriting them in your Docker or web-server configuration.

 ## 3.1.
 Mandatory `APP_ROOT_HOST` variable